 To illustrate, I want to take a look at the process used to lead my students through their most recent unit on infographics.
 After having written more formal research on their social justice issues, I wanted my students to see that there are more modern and dynamic ways to represent data than just adding a chart or graph to a website.
-We spent a good week just learning what an infographic is and how to create one well, using an article published by Canva on composition and design.
+We spent a good week just learning what an infographic is and how to create one well (check out this resource or this one from Canva on composition and design).
 Starting here, you can see the process I used to help my ELLs work through this assignment as well as the other writing tasks we have accomplished so far.

 Establish author’s purpose

 Provide time for students to explore the reason why someone would make an infographic and how to do it well.
-This was accomplished by taking advantage of online publications to help students see that they can learn from the world of information readily available to them (i.e the Canva article mentioned above).
+This was accomplished by taking advantage of online publications to help students see that they can learn from the world of information readily available to them.

 This is an invaluable practice that I learned from Allison Marchetti and Rebeka O’Dell in their book Writing with Mentors.
 Instead of providing students with a graphic organizer or pre-made template for writing or, in this case, project completion, I turn to the professionals.
 Students see what real infographics produced by real business people look like and explore what they are doing right that can be emulated.